wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## SHELL INIT FILES,VARIABLES AND EXPANSIONS

 * Script 0 shows us a script on how to make an alias

+* Script 1 shows us how to echho a message into a specific useron alinux distribution system